 Louise has been a parent at Prospect House School since 2012.
 She currently has a son and daughter in the upper school.
-She is a qualified Chartered Accountant who, since having children, has worked part-time as small business Finance Director.
-Prior to this, Louise was Global Finance Manager for two major confectionary brands.
+She is a chartered accountant who, since having children, has worked part-time as a small business finance director.
+Prior to this, Louise was global finance manager for two major confectionery brands.

 Recently she has taken up a senior role on the PHS parents’ association and in her spare time also provides accounting services for a local charity.
 Louise and her husband moved to Surrey a few years ago, yet continue the daily commute into PHS as they value the supportive environment their children are being educated in.